All Honda Models

 Honda Pilot Market Analysis

 The Honda Pilot is one of the more negotiable models on the market right now, with verified buyers averaging 5.5% off MSRP.
-Based on 67 verified transactions, prices range from $39,230 to $57,840, with an average selling price of $47,115.
-There are 2 active manufacturer incentives including lease programs, which can improve your deal further.
+Based on 71 verified transactions, prices range from $39,000 to $57,840, with an average selling price of $46,926.
 Safety is a strong point with a 5-star NHTSA rating.
 Note: there are 4 active NHTSA recalls — check your VIN before purchasing.
+For the exact 75th-percentile target price by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 Honda Pilot: Pros and Cons for Buyers